-2.4.3.1 The role description will form part of the recruitment pack for the Deputy Chair and will be confirmed by the Board prior to any recruitment taking place.
-The principle accountabilities are:

-- To act as a deputy to the HEY LEP Chair - To be an effective advocate and champion for Hull and East Yorkshire - To support the Chair in the recruitment and establishment of the Board for the Hull and East Yorkshire LEP - To support the Chair and Board in setting the strategic direction for the economic growth of the region - To collaborate on pan-Humber issues with partners and stakeholders - To support the Chair to ensure that the Hull and East Yorkshire LEP is run in a transparent and equitable manner

-2.4.3.2 For the initial Board appointment, the Deputy Chair was appointed in line with the Chair and Board Member Recruitment Procedure.
-As outlined in the procedure, 'the Chair will require someone to deputise for them.
+- 2.4.3.1 The role description forms part of the recruitment process for the Deputy Chair and is confirmed by the Board prior to any recruitment taking place.
+The principal accountabilities are: - To act as a deputy to the HEY LEP Chair - To be an effective advocate and champion for Hull and East Yorkshire - To support the Chair in the recruitment and support of the Board for the Hull and East Yorkshire LEP - To assist the Chair and Board in setting the strategic direction for the economic growth of the region - To support the Chair to ensure that the Hull and East Yorkshire LEP is run in a transparent and equitable manner - To collaborate on pan-Humber issues with partners and stakeholders - 2.4.3.2 For the initial Board appointment, the Deputy Chair was appointed in line with the Chair and Board Member Recruitment Procedure.
+As outlined in the procedure, 'the Chair requires someone to deputise for them.
 Ordinarily, this appointment would be made from the existing Board.
-However, as the Hull and East Yorkshire LEP is new, the appointment will be made in conjunction with the appointment of the Chair.'
-The current Deputy Chair has been appointed on this basis.
+However, as the Hull and East Yorkshire LEP was new, the appointment was made in conjunction with the appointment of the Chair.'
+The current Deputy Chair was appointed on this basis.